johannpires/TikTok-Clone-App/README.md

 * SwiftUI
 * AVKit
 * Network Requests: Integration of network calls, utilizing HTTPS, to fetch dynamic video content in JSON format from an external API.
+* Modular or component-based architecture.
+Meaning each module is responsible for a specific set of features, making the codebase more organized and maintainable.
+Plus, UI components are broken down into reusable and composable pieces, promoting code reusability and easier management.

 ## Author
 Johann Pires (follow me on [LinkedIn](https://www.linkedin.com/in/johann-p-261961215/))